The Victors (1963 film): Plot

-A U.S. infantry squad is sent to Italy, including Sergeant Craig, and Corporals Trower and Chase, and GI Baker.
-The squad take possession of a small town in Sicily.
+A U.S. infantry squad is sent to Italy.
+The squad includes Sergeant "Craig," Corporals "Trower" and "Chase," and GI "Baker."
+They take possession of a small town in Sicily.
 Craig has to stop his men from looting.
 Baker strikes up a relationship with Maria, a young mother whose soldier husband is missing.
 They talk to a Sikh soldier who is lonely and misses his children.

-A group of white American soldiers find two black American soldiers in a bar and beat them until the MPs (Military Police) arrive; an Italian onlooker asks why Americans attack each other and gets no reply.
+A diverse group of Allied soldiers intermingles in a bar.
+Four white American soldiers burst in ominously.
+One of them announces that they are "coon huntin'" tonight and wields a switchblade which he apparently intends to use.
+Two black American soldiers seated at a table become their focus.
+Others clear a path as two of the group pounce on the two black soldiers.
+They are beating the blacks when the MPs (Military Police) enter the bar.
+The perpetrators flee.
+Trower goes to help one of the two black soldiers recover, but hides himself instead right before the MPs rush in.
+The MPs take over, asking the female bar owner if there was any resulting damage.
+She answers, "Only business."
+The MPs take the victims out of the bar.
+The bar owner asks Trower, "Why they fight, you are same peoples, American 'comaradies', why you fight?"
+He replies, "I really don't know," quickly exiting as the radio plays "Remember Pearl Harbor".

 The squad are then sent to France.
-Craig spends the evening with a Frenchwoman who is terrified by bombing raids.
+Craig enters a nice home that might be used by American officers when they enter town.
+He comes upon the French woman (Jeanne Moreau) who owns the place, and has just survived a night of bombing.
+He spends the night to comfort the terrified woman.

 The men help liberate a concentration camp.
-In Ostend, Trower meets Regine, a violinist, and falls in love with her.
-However when he sees her later she is working for a pimp, Eldridge, who tells Trower that she rents by the hour.
+In Ostend, Trower meets Regine, a violinist at a bar, and falls in love with her.
+He walks her to her hotel and says he'd like to see her next time he's in town.
+They kiss.
+The next time he sees her at the bar she's working for a pimp, Eldridge, who tells Trower that she rents by the hour.

-One truckload of GIs is chosen out of a convoy to supply witnesses to the execution by firing squad of a GI deserter (inspired by the real-life 1945 execution of Private Eddie Slovik) in a huge, otherwise empty, snow-covered field near a chateau at Sainte-Marie-aux-Mines on Christmas Eve, accompanied by Frank Sinatra singing "Have Yourself a Merry Little Christmas", and then a chorus of "Hark!
-The Herald Angels Sing" after the fatal shots are fired.
-The New York Times film review stated "it stands out in stark and sobering contrast to the other gaudier incidents in the film".
-(This was an early example of "Soundtrack Dissonance", the juxtaposition of saccharine music with a frightful scene, and was emulated the following year by Stanley Kubrick in Dr. Strangelove, which was also shot in black and white.)
+One truckload of GIs is chosen out of a convoy to witness the execution by firing squad of a GI deserter in a snow-covered field near a chateau at Sainte-Marie-aux-Mines on Christmas Eve.
+Frank Sinatra sings "Have Yourself a Merry Little Christmas", followed by a chorus of "Hark!
+The Herald Angels Sing".